imi-bigpicture/slidetap/slidetap-app/README.md

 # _SlideTap_ back-end

 The _SlideTap_ back-end is responsible for interacting with the database and provide services for handling metadata and images.
 The front-end communicates with the back-end using REST controllers.
-The application requires that several user-specific implementations are provided, see [Concepts](#concepts).
+The application requires that several user-specific implementations are provided, see [Required implementations](#required-implementations).

 ## Requirements

 The back-end requires Python >=3.9.
 Other main dependencies are:

-- Flask for serving controllers
+- Flask for serving controllers.
+- Celery for running background tasks.
 - SqlAlchemy for database store.
 Using either sqllite or postgresql is supported.
-- marshmallow for serializing items for the front-end
+- marshmallow for serializing items for the front-end.
-- wsidicomizer for reading WSIs
+- wsidicomizer for reading WSIs.

+## Components

+The back-end application is divided into modules:

+- Web: Controllers and services for the front-end.
+- Task: For running background tasks.
+- Database: for storing and retreiving entities.
+- Storage: Storage of created datasets.
+- Config: Configuration of the application.

+The application is run as two application runnint the controllers and one Celery application running the background tasks.

-## Concepts
+## Required implementations

 A SlideTap application is built up using varios components, some that are generic, some that are specific to the type of dataset to produce, and some that are specific to the user environment.
 The components that are specific are:

+### Schema

-- A `Schema` defines what kind of `Samples`, `Images`, `Annotations`, and `Observations` that can be created, how they can be related, and what kind of `Attributes` they can have. _SlideTap_ can be configured to use different metadata schemas, but does not come with any defined `Schemas` (except for the example application).
+A `Schema` defines what kind of `Samples`, `Images`, `Annotations`, and `Observations` that can be created, how they can be related, and what kind of `Attributes` they can have. _SlideTap_ can be configured to use different metadata schemas, but does not come with any defined `Schemas` (except for the example application).
 A suitable `Schema` must thus be created by the user.

-- `MetadataImporter` and `ImageImporter` that can import metadata and images into the specified schema structure.

-- `MetadataExporter` and `ImageExporter` that can export metadata and images in the dataset specific formats.

-- An `AuthService` that authenticates users and a `LoginService` that logins users, and a `LoginController` that the front-end can use to login users.

-These components must be created by the user, see [Example application](#Example application)

-### Schema

-A `Schema` describes the structure of metadata and images, and is composed of an `ProjectSchema`, one or more `ItemSchema`s, describing the structure and relation of for example samples and images, and `AttributeSchema`s, describing the structure of attributes assigned to a project and items.
+A `Schema` is composed an `ProjectSchema`, one or more `ItemSchema`s, describing the structure and relation of for example samples and images, and `AttributeSchema`s, describing the structure of attributes assigned to a project and items.
+See `apps\example\schema.py` for an example of a `Schema`.

 #### ItemSchema